AdaCore/learn/content/courses/advanced-ada/parts/resource_management/controlled_types.rst

 :ref:`limited controlled types <Adv_Ada_Limited_Controlled_Types_Overview>`
 do not offer an :ada:`Adjust` procedure.)

+The :wikipedia:`deep copy <Object_copying#Deep_copy>` of objects is a typical example where adjustments are necessary.
+When we assign an object :ada:`B` to an object :ada:`A`, we're essentially doing a shallow copy.
+If we have references to other objects in the source object :ada:`B`, those references will be copied as well, so both target :ada:`A` and source :ada:`B` will be referring to the same objects.
+When performing a deep copy, however, we want the information from the dereferenced objects to be copied, not the references themselves.
+Therefore, we have to first allocate new objects for the target object :ada:`A` and copy the information from the original references |mdash|
+the ones we copied from the source object :ada:`B` |mdash| to the new objects.
+This kind of processing can be performed in the :ada:`Adjust` procedure.

 As an example, let's extend the previous code example and override the :ada:`Adjust` procedure: